Get Help with Medicaid Renewal

 • If the only issue is that you failed to submit all the necessary documents before the deadline, you’ll have 90 more days to submit the proper paperwork and potentially regain your coverage.

-• If you are no longer eligible for Medicaid, you will be connected to other healthcare program options on the Federally Facilitated Marketplace.
+• If you are no longer eligible for Medicaid, you will be connected to other healthcare program options on Georgia Access.

 • If you were denied for another reason, you’ll receive a letter explaining in detail why your coverage is being terminated.